Louisiana Recovery Authority – Oversight, Transparency and Civic Accountability

 Local Municipalities

-• Open Meetings Acts – Access to local government proceedings.
+• Open Meetings Laws – State laws that apply to local government proceedings.

-• Community Advisory Boards – Encouraging civic engagement.
+• Community Advisory Boards – Local boards that encourage civic engagement.

-• Public Records Requests – Easy access to city documents.
+• Public Records Requests – The process for requesting access to city and parish documents.

 Ensuring individuals and communities directly impacted by policy changes receive timely and accessible notifications.